With faster wireless networks rolling out worldwide, cities and businesses are gearing up for the transformation

 The quarterly office market overview analyses latest developments in the seven most important German office property markets: Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart.

-The half-yearly publication provides a detailed market analyses of the residential property market in Frankfurt.
+The quarterly publication provides detailed market analyses of the office lettings markets in Frankfurt.
+A 12-month forecast shows the trends for the key market parameters.

-The half-yearly publication provides a detailed market analyses of the residential property market in Leipzig.
+The quarterly publication provides detailed market analyses of the office lettings markets in Berlin.

-The half-yearly publication provides a detailed market analyses of the residential property market in Hamburg.
+The quarterly publication provides detailed market analyses of the office lettings markets in Munich.

 JLL identifies the world’s most dynamic cities, based on a range of socio-economic and commercial real estate indicators.

 Europe’s disused docklands have become ripe for redevelopment – and in some cases now offer the most sought after residential and office locations in town.